A general approximator for strong-field ionization rates: Validation

 For our SFA calculations, we numerically integrated over momenta in Eq.~\eqref{eq:K_SFA} and over $T$ in Eq.~\eqref{eq:kernel_definition}.
 That is, we did not use the saddle-point method to approximate any of these integrals.
-For our \emph{ab initio} calculations, we used the tRecX code~\cite{scrinzi2022trecx}.
+For the numerical solution of the single-electron TDSE in the dipole approximation, we used the tRecX code~\cite{scrinzi2022trecx}.
+With tReX, we calculated ionization probabilities using the time-dependent surface flux (t-SURFF) method~\cite{Tao_2012}.